 The district we cover is bounded by two great rivers, the Mawddach to the north, the Dyfi to the south and the Cambrian coastline to the west.
 To the east it takes in Corris, along the A487, but to the west - well, that's the sea - with our own 'submerged landscape' of Cantre'r Gwaelod shared with Ynyslas and Borth, the district's history doesn't stop at the beach.
 Tywyn itself has a long and fascinating history and this can be explored through our Town Trail.
 The Romans built a fort at Pennal.
 There are lovely medieval churches at Llanegryn and Llangelynin, ruins of an early medieval castle at Castell y Bere and sites of older motte castles at Domen Dreiniog and Bryn y Castell near Tywyn.
 Pennal was an important center for Owain Glyndwr and its small museum and church explore the connections.
 Llwyngwril village attracted a community of early Quakers and has a fine mid-Victorian church.
 St Michael's at Llanfihangel y Pennant has a display on local hero Mary Jones and her mission to bring Welsh bibles to west Wales.
 There are slate mining sites at Corris, Abergynolwyn and Aberllefenni linked to the coast by the historic Talyllyn and Corris railways.
 World War 2 remains may be seen at Tonfanau, Peniarth and Fairbourne.

 The society has taken on a number of heritage projects.
 Over the first two years we were successful in a bid to the National Heritage Lottery for funding to create the Tywyn Town Trail : five information boards around the town and bilingual leaflets.
-We are currently extending this with help from Llechi Cymru/Welsh Slate.
+We have recently extended this with an introductory board to Tywyn and the trails.
+Provided with help from Llechi Cymru/ Welsh Slate, this board in a planter is located in the high street close to the steps leading to the Leisure Centre.
 We liaise with Merioneth county and other local history societies.